 - provide new business opportunities for the private sector by outsourcing the activities of the Sheriff's Office to improve availability and delivery of services, and achieve significant cost savings for the Government.

 Effective January 1, 1996 Sheriffs' Offices throughout the province closed and seizures, repossessions, evictions and enforcing court orders were taken over by authorized civil enforcement agencies.
-At the same time, the Office of the Sheriff - Civil Enforcement was created as part of the Court Services Division of Alberta Justice to regulate the Civil Enforcement industry by responding to complaints and monitoring the civil enforcement agency activities.
+At the same time, the Office of the Sheriff - Civil Enforcement was created as part of the Resolution and Court Administration Services Division of Alberta Justice to regulate the Civil Enforcement industry by responding to complaints and monitoring the civil enforcement agency activities.
 In addition, the Office of the Sheriff oversees civil enforcement agency and bailiff training.